 As a neurotransmitter, dopamine is a chemical that transmits signals between nerve cells in the brain.
 Dopamine may affect thought processes, including memory and attention.

 Substances in recreational drugs such as marijuana can lead to the production of more dopamine in the reward center of the brain.

 The brain’s reward center gives an individual a pleasant sensation when they use marijuana and other drugs.
-But this cycle of recreational drug use and increased dopamine can lead to the development of dependence.
+But this cycle of recreational drug use and increased dopamine can lead to the

 This varying effect suggests that even if marijuana provides short-term symptom relief, better focus, or sedation for people with ADHD, longer-term use may result in more harm than good.